mixpanel/docs/pages/docs/migration/adobe-analytics.md

 As a result, many internal Adobe users aren't too sure of how unique visitors are actually calculated given that it’s also dependent on how their data set up is done by the consultants they hire, eventually making these calculations somewhat a blackbox.

-> Caveat when Identifying users
-> In many instances you might see 2 or 3 different IDs in a HIT, but the way Adobe will read it is to use the first ID present from that list as the official visitor ID, and then use the concatenation of `post_visid_high and post_visid_low` as the standard of identifying unique visitors regardless of how they were identified as a [unique visitor](https://experienceleague.adobe.com/docs/analytics/export/analytics-data-feed/data-feed-contents/datafeeds-calculate.html?lang=en).
-For example, if you are setting a custom visitor ID (included in the "vid" query parameter), that ID will be used before other IDs that might be present on that same hit.

 ## Track forward looking real-time data